-What Is the Unique Worldview of Students Today?
+What Are the Unique Worldview Challenges of Generation Z?
 Interview with Dr. Jeff Myers.

 As a high school student, I went to a two-week worldview experience in the mountains of Colorado Springs called Summit Ministries.
 I had no idea what I was getting myself in to.
 Looking back now, over two decades later, I realize that it was one of the most formative faith experiences of my life.

 Although there were probably a couple dozen speakers at Summit (who addressed all sorts of worldview issues related to theology, economics, apologetics, science, and more), my favorite was Dr. Jeff Myers.
 He has since become a good friend of mine, and he is now the president of Summit Ministries, a vital worldview experience for students.
 Dr. Myers is a popular speaker, the author of many books (including one of my favorites, Handoff), and is one of the most important contemporary voices in the church.

 Dr. Myers was kind enough to answer some of my questions.
 I hope you enjoy the interview, but most importantly, if you are ages 16-25, please consider attending Summit this upcoming summer.
 It is a "game-changer" for many students, and I believe it could be for you (or your students) too.